baliga-lab/egrin2-tools/README.md

 ## Documentation

-Documentation is available on the [wiki](http://nbviewer.ipython.org/github/baliga-lab/egrin2-tools/blob/master/doc/index.ipynb).
+See this project's [Github Pages](http://baliga-lab.github.io/egrin2-tools/) for documentation.

 [Developers](https://groups.google.com/d/forum/cmonkey-dev) and [users](https://groups.google.com/d/forum/cmonkey-users) may also refer to the cMonkey2 discussion groups for additional information.

 ## System requirements